-“I’m happy for every gay and lesbian couple out there who want to take that next step and elope,” Faried says.
+“I’m happy for every gay and lesbian couple out there who wants to take that next step and elope,” Faried said.

-Those legislators helped make civil unions legal with the passage of Senate Bill 11 yesterday.
-Many believe the bill could open the door to gay marriage — something Waudda and Copeland are becoming increasingly familiar with.
+The legislators joining Faried and his two moms helped make civil unions legal with the passage of Senate Bill 11 on Wednesday.
+Many believe the bill could open the door to gay marriage -- something Waudda and Copeland are becoming increasingly familiar with.

 “We had a bunch of our friends get married right after we got married,” Waudda said.

 And most of those friends "didn't think this one would ever get married," Copeland jested, pointing at Waudda.

 Kenneth's father remained in the picture, but the two women were primarily responsible for raising the NBA star and his younger brother.

 “My dad was there my whole life," Faried said.
 "Especially with my mom because she was sick, and even when my mom became a lesbian my Dad was there supporting both my Moms.”

 Waudda has lupus and she had a kidney transplant a couple of years ago.
 She’s doing much better now, and she has had Copeland right by her side through it all.